-MPTC does not discriminate on the basis of race, color, national origin, sex, disability or age in employment, admissions or its programs or activities.
+MPTC does not discriminate on the basis of race, color, national origin, sex, disability or age in employment, admissions or its programs or activities, religion, ancestry, creed, gender identity, arrest record, conviction record, veteran status, membership in National Guard, State Defense Force, or other reserve component of the military forces of Wisconsin or the United States, marital status, pregnancy, sexual orientation, political affiliation, parental status, genetic testing and the use or nonuse of lawful products off the employer's premises during nonworking hours.
 MPTC offers degrees, diplomas, apprenticeships and certificates in agribusiness, business, marketing, graphics, home economics, industrial, health, services, and technical and television instructional areas.
 Admissions criteria vary by program and are available by calling our Admissions Office at 1-800-472-4554 ext.
 3207.
-The following people have been designated to coordinate Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973 and to handle inquiries regarding the College's nondiscrimination policies:
+The following positons have been designated to coordinate Title IX of the Education Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973 and to handle inquiries regarding the College's nondiscrimination policies:

-Equal Opportunity Officers

-Moraine Park Technical College

-235 N National Ave

-PO Box 1940

-Fond du Lac WI 54936-1940

-920-924-6459 (students)

-920-924-3232 (staff)

-920-929-2109 (TTY)
+Equal Opportunity Officers and Title IX Coordinators Moraine Park Technical College 235 N National Ave PO Box 1940 Fond du Lac WI 54936-1940 920-924-6459 (students) 920-924-3232 (staff) TTY/VP: Use Relay/VRS